xolox/vim-pyref/README.md

     $ sudo apt-get install python2.6-doc

-The above package puts the documentation in `/usr/share/doc/python2.6/html/` which happens to be the default location checked by the [pyref.vim] [view_plugin] script.
+The above package puts the documentation in `/usr/share/doc/python2.6/html/` which happens to be the default location checked by the `pyref.vim` script.
 If you've installed the documentation elsewhere, change the global variable `g:pyref_mirror` accordingly.

 ### The `g:pyref_index` option